Rupee at 90: Stock market eyes RBI cues, India US trade deal as FPI outflows intensify - BusinessToday

-Benchmark indices Nifty and Sensex have turned jittery after hitting fresh highs, thanks partly to a sharp fall in rupee that hit a record low 90 a dollar level earlier today, raising fears of more foreign equity outflows at the fag end of the year.
+Benchmark indices Nifty and Sensex have turned jittery after hitting fresh highs, thanks partly to a sharp fall in rupee that hit a record low of 90.21 a dollar level earlier today, raising fears of more foreign equity outflows at the fag end of the year.
 With December just kicking off, foreign outflows hit Rs 4,335 crore up to December 2 against net November outflows of Rs 3,765 crore.
 FPI outflows for the Calendar 2025 now stands at Rs 1,48,010 crore, the worst ever Calendar-wise, as per data available with NSDL.

 Rupee has been falling, as there has been concerns over delays in India-US trade deal, especially amid a lack of RBI intervention.